 I arrived as Curator about 1983 at the Cumberland Museum in British Columbia.
 The previous Curator had died two years before this and had left NO written records!
 The collection was 100% unaccessioned.
 Sadly the widow of that Curator refused to cooperate, so we had to start from scratch.
-99% of the history of the collection was without any provenance.
+99% of the collection was without any provenance, i.e. no recorded history!
+It was in effect the same as an antique store, except that nothing was for sale.
 When visitors came in and were overheard saying how they had donated an item, I would pounce and gather information.
 That worked fairly well until one day we had a second person claiming to have donated a certain teapot.

 Teachers have “Day Books” in which they record what has been done and what is planned.
 If they are suddenly sick, a temporary teacher can come in and carry on, without even having to talk with the sick teacher.
 Secretaries have manuals at their desks.
 If they are off sick, a replacement can come in and take over.
 That manual would have instructions on the format of a business letter and addresses.

 Countless times I have gone into a museum and found old records that current staff do not understand.
 It is frequently the case where multiple numbering systems used over the decades.
 At one museum and archives that I managed, I discovered that there were 25 different numbering systems – well actually 24 and a “no number” system.
 Many were subtle variations of earlier systems and some were totally unique.
 The bottom line is that the then current staff did NOT understand the old accession number systems and the recorded history was separated from the artifacts in thousands of cases.